stef/wireless-radar/README.md

  - mrssi a simple RSSI sensor locking onto a MAC for physically locating the device
  - wscan a direction-finder using a directional antenna mounted on a usb rocket launcher
  - bprox a Bluetooth device discoverer
+ - rfdiff to diff the outputs of wprox scans

 Since wireless-radar tools involve manipulating network devices and setting promiscuous mode, these need to be either run as root, or you